 “Yes, ma’am,” Mathis replied timidly as Sloan moved onto Reverdin.
 The sergeant walked up and down the line two more times before stopping front of Larkins, who tried to keep her face and composure as straight and even as she could.

-Sloan smirked at her.
+Sloan smirked at her from around the lit cigarette in her mouth.
 “Corporal Larkins, do you consider yourself a fun person?”

 The question left Larkins completely bewildered.
 “M-ma’am?” she stammered, confused.